 Web Hosting is an online service that allows you to post and publish your website on the internet.
 It is where your website lives.
 Paying for it is like paying for rent for you to have a place on the internet.
 A web host will let you create your space online so that others may visit it.
 Below are some of the shops you can rent hosting at.

 For the plan prices, you can visit the above links.

-After a lot of considerations such as price, performance, and people’s reviews, I purchased a 4-year plan with a free domain name and can hold multiple websites for only 70 USD from Hostinger.com.
+After a lot of considerations such as price, performance, and people’s reviews, I purchased a 4-year plan with a free domain name that can hold multiple websites for only 70 USD from Hostinger.com.
 I could not be more satisfied with how fast their customer service is which is a huge factor in buying a hosting plan.

 Now that you have your domain name and hosting plan, you can now install a content management system (CMS) that allows you to build websites and publish blogs online.
 The most widely used CMS is WordPress.
 Be mindful though that there are two WordPress.
 WordPress.com (the one I mentioned above) and wordpress.org.
-The difference is that the one ending in .com although free, the features are very limited unlike the other which lets you make your website your own.
-It gives you the freedom to customize your website like choosing a theme, displaying ads, and analyze traffic.
+The difference is that the one ending in .com although free, features are very limited unlike the other which lets you make your website your own.
+It gives you the freedom to customize your website like choosing a theme, displaying ads, and analyzing traffic.
 After choosing your preferred plan, you just have to choose WordPress in the option as your CMS to install it.

 Step 5: Start writing and publishing content